 Native to China, Japan, and Korea, wintercreeper, also known as creeping euonymus (Euonymus fortunei), is an evergreen ground cover that also grows as a climbing vine.
 This particular vine climbs over anything in its path, including full-grown trees.

 Winter creeper tolerates a wide range of growing conditions.
-It will grow in full sun to deep shade on acidic soils, low nutrient soils, and basic garden-variety fertile soils.
-One condition that it does not like is heavy wet soils.
+It will grow in full sun to deep shade on acidic soils, low nutrient soils, and bare garden-variety fertile soils.
+One condition that it does not like is heavy wet soil.

 Its leaves are glossy dark green, oval-shaped, and slightly toothed.
 The one to two and a half inch-long leaves grow opposite each other on light-colored vines.
 The small, five-petaled, greenish flowers grow on long, branched stalks and produce small, round, pink-red capsules that expose their seeds when they split open.